LiamV0715/MP3-Parakeet-Paradise/README.md

 ## How to Use
 ### Running Your Own Instance
 To run the project on your machine, git clone the repository down to your coding folder.
 Then, open two seperate terminals on the cloned repository and run: "cd backend" and "cd frontend" in each terminal respectively.
 Run "npm init -y" followed by "npm install --legacy-peer-deps" in each the frontend and backend terminal to install the two node module packages.
+Finally, run "npm start" in first the backend and then the frontend to start the scripts.
+You'll also need to set up a .env file in each the front and back end.
+The back end env needs to contain a PORT, which will be used to make requests through Authcontext.js in the front end.
+To troubleshoot front to back end connection, check that the URL in your backend env matches the URL's in the Authcontext (ex:localhost::5001).
+The back end env also needs a JWT session secret (generated individually), and a MONGO_URI link, which directs to your MongoDB.
+The front end env file can contain any PORT of your choice to create a local development environment (ex:localhost::3000).
+Best of luck!

 ---